Agriculture and farming practices – Retail

 Responsible agriculture, biodiversity and land use

-Soil health and biodiversity loss pose potentially significant challenges to the global food system.
+Soil health and biodiversity loss pose potentially significant challenges to the global agricultural system.
 Conventional farming methods, which can depend on chemical inputs, may contribute to soil degradation, reduced agricultural productivity and a decline in biodiversity.

 Deforestation

-In addition to this ongoing work, Primark has also been a partner of the not-for-profit environmental organisation, Canopy, since 2022.
+Primark has been a partner of the not-for-profit environmental organisation, Canopy, since 2022.
 Primark continues to work alongside other fashion brands through the CanopyStyle initiative, which aims to transition fashion supply chains away from using ancient and endangered forest material and bring lower-impact fabric alternatives to customers.
 Primark is part of Canopy’s Pack4Good initiative, which is working to ensure companies move away from forests to use low-impact paper packaging options and reduce dependency on virgin wood-derived packaging.
-All Primark suppliers are required to source only from man-made cellulosic fibre producers that are green rated by Canopy’s Hot Button ranking

 Animal health and welfare